MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/what-are-calling-plans-in-office-365/how-can-caller-id-be-used-in-your-organization.md

 Hay tres opciones disponibles para la identificación de llamadas RTC de salida:

-- El número de teléfono asignado al usuario, que es el valor predeterminado.
+- El número de teléfono asignado al usuario, que es el predeterminado.

 - A telephone number that is classified as a *service* and *toll-free* number in your Calling Plans in Office 365 telephone number inventory.
 It is usually assigned to an organizational auto attendant or call queue.